Discovery Call Script: The Proven Framework to Qualify Leads in 30 Minutes

 - Disqualify Early: If there’s no budget, authority, or need, politely exit.

-Real-World Example: How a Cybersecurity Team Cut Call Time by 50%
+Real-World Example: How a SaaS Team Cut Call Time by 50%

-A SaaS sales team used this script to:
+A cybersecurity sales team used this script and saw measurable results:

-- Qualify faster: “Hard stop” question cut average call time from 55 to 32 minutes.
+- Qualified faster: Asking the hard stop question cut average call time from 55 to 32 minutes.

-- Close more: Clear agenda-setting boosted next-step rates by 40%.
+- Closed more deals: Clear agenda-setting boosted next-step conversions by 40%.

-- Reduce ghosting: Upfront outcome alignment slashed follow-up chasing by 60%.
+- Reduced ghosting: Upfront outcome alignment cut follow-up chasing by 60%.

 Stop Selling, Start Diagnosing